J-Rb/odin-recipes/README.md

-# odin-recipies
+# odin-recipes
-Odin Project Recipie App
+Odin Project Recipe App

+A small site, with multiple pages to showcase recipes.